mhackermsft/BlazorAIChat/readme.md

 ## Knowledge Storage
 All uploaded knowledge is stored by default in a SQLite database locally on the application host.
 The file is called memory.sqlite and is NOT encrypted.
 It is important to protect this file if any sensitive content is uploaded to the solution.

-Optionally you can configure the demo to utilize an Azure Cosmos DB for MongoDB instance as the knowledge store.
+Optionally you can configure the demo to utilize an Azure PostgreSQL instance as the knowledge store.

 Users can use the clear button in the application to delete all of their uploaded knowledge.
 They currently cannot choose specific pieces of knowledge to delete.